-9 Free Things to Do in Portland, Oregon
+9 of the Best Free Things to Do in Portland, Oregon

 Portland has become one of the country’s hot new destinations for both young and old, and there is certainly no shortage of entertainment for anyone, even those on a budget.
 This green city is lush and provides plenty to do outdoors, while also playing host to a lively arts and food scene.
-It’s easy to fill your days with free activities, so check out some of these ideas for your next trip!
+It’s easy to fill your days with free activities, so check out our 9 Free Things to Do in Portland!

 Powell’s City of Books

-As one of the most talked-about bookstores in the country, Powell’s is a must-see for every visitor to the city.
+As one of the most talked-about bookstores in the country, Powell’s is a great free thing to do in Portland for every visitor to the city.
 Taking up an entire city block, it is home to more than a million works as well as a coffee shop and an art gallery.
 You could spend all day getting lost in the stacks and of course it’s always free to browse.
 CNN even rated this store as one of the 10 “coolest” bookstores in America!
 You’ll be sure to find plenty of rare and out-of-print books, and events take place nearly every night that feature authors and other intriguing speakers for you to enjoy.

 Tom McCall Waterfront Park

 The namesake of a former Oregon governor, this park along the river is a popular spot for locals and visitors to relax.
 Here you can rent bikes or enjoy cooling off in the Salmon Street Springs.
 For a great loop, start along the waterfront esplanade and head north to the Steel Bridge, then loop back on the opposite bank’s Eastside Esplanade until you cross back to the west side via the Hawthorne Bridge.
 This is a favorite route for runners and bikers and offers great views at any time of day.